mcgurk/Linux-Arduino-Serial-Joystick/README.md

 Orange Pi has 4 hardware serial ports (UART), which are rarely used, so one reason is simply to save USB-port(s).

 This page is for information how to connect some controllers to serial port.
-You will get /dev/input/jsX-device (joysticks and gamepads) or /dev/eventX-device (keyboards).
+You will get /dev/input/jsX-device (joysticks and gamepads), /dev/eventX-device (keyboard) or /dev/mouseX-device (mouse).

 ## Software